Memory Ordering in C++ and OS support (Linux)

 memory_order_release

-with release semantics, and then thread B reads the value ofx
+with release semantics, and then thread B reads the value of x

-with acquire semantics, then B will have all the previous writes, atomic or not, release or not, as a visible effect for itself after that read.#include <atomic> #include <cassert> #include <string> #include <thread> std::atomic<std::string*> ptr; int data; void producer() { std::string* p = new std::string("Hello"); // A data = 42; // B ptr.store(p, std::memory_order_release); // C } void consumer() { std::string* p2; while (!(p2 = ptr.load(std::memory_order_acquire))) // D ; assert(*p2 == "Hello"); // never fires assert(data == 42); // never fires } int main() { std::thread t1(producer); std::thread t2(consumer); t1.join(); t2.join(); }
+#include <atomic> #include <cassert> #include <string> #include <thread> std::atomic<std::string*> ptr; int data; void producer() { std::string* p = new std::string("Hello"); // A data = 42; // B ptr.store(p, std::memory_order_release); // C } void consumer() { std::string* p2; while (!(p2 = ptr.load(std::memory_order_acquire))) // D ; assert(*p2 == "Hello"); // never fires assert(data == 42); // never fires } int main() { std::thread t1(producer); std::thread t2(consumer); t1.join(); t2.join(); }

 data ptr p p2 | | | | | |----- E --------------------------->| (in the while loop | | | | it does not proceed | | | | and keeps spinning) | | | | | | | | | | |<-------- A -------------- "Hello" | | | | |<--------------------------- B ---------------------------------- 42 | | | | | | | | | |<--- C -------| | (this forces the above to | | | | happen) | | | | | | | | | | | | | |----- E --------------------------->| (this time it succeeds) | | | | | | | | | | | |